Internet Access Committee

 We appreciate your patience and assistance as this exciting project continues.

 Committee MembersThis citizen committee consists of four (4) resident volunteers from the areas most impacted by the current status of internet service, as well as two (2) City Council liaisons.
-Staff liaisons are Joe Vujnich and Kathy Arnett.
+Staff liaison is Joe Vujnich.
 Current committee members are:

 - Richard Kallaus, Chair